-The Compensation Committee is appointed annually by the Board of Directors for the primary purpose of oversight of the Company's compensation and benefits programs.
-The Committee has overall authority to establish goals and objectives, and interpret the terms of the Company's compensation policies, including base salary, incentive compensation, equity compensation, sales commissions, and all other benefits programs.
-The Compensation Committee represents the Board of Directors, discharging its oversight responsibilities by carrying out the specific functions outlined in its charter (the "Compensation Committee Charter").
+The Compensation Committee is appointed annually by the Board of Directors for the primary purpose of overseeing the Company's compensation and benefits programs.
+The Committee has overall authority to establish goals and objectives and to interpret the terms of the Company's compensation policies, including base salary, incentive compensation, equity compensation, sales commissions, and benefits programs.
+The Compensation Committee discharges its oversight responsibilities by carrying out the specific functions outlined in its charter (the "Compensation Committee Charter").

-The Compensation Committee has the authority to delegate its responsibilities to individuals or subcommittees of the Committee's choice when it deems reasonable and appropriate.
-However, delegation of authority shall not in any circumstance absolve the Committee from the responsibilities it bears under the terms of the Compensation Committee Charter.
+The Compensation Committee has the authority to delegate some of its responsibilities to individuals or subcommittees of the Committee's choice.
+However, such delegation does not, and will not, absolve the Committee from the responsibilities that it bears under the terms of the Compensation Committee Charter.

-The Compensation Committee has the authority to invite executive officers, members of management or other guests to attend meetings, perform research, or provide relevant information.
-At the Committee's request, Robert G. Schoenberger and George E. Long, Jr. serve the Committee in a consultative capacity, providing data and analytical support, as well as management perspective and recommendations relative to employee compensation and benefits, including executive compensation.
+The Compensation Committee has the authority to invite executive officers, members of management or other guests to attend its meetings, to perform research, or to provide relevant information.
+At the Committee's request, Robert G. Schoenberger, chairman, chief executive officer ("CEO") and president of the Company, and George E. Long, Jr., vice president of administration of the Company, serve the Committee in a consultative capacity, providing data and analytical support, as well as management perspective and recommendations relative to employee compensation and benefits, including executive compensation.
 Mr. Schoenberger participates in the discussions and decisions regarding salaries and incentive compensation for the executive officers of the Company reporting directly to him.
 Mr. Schoenberger recuses himself from discussions and decisions regarding his own salary and incentive compensation.

-The Committee also has the authority to retain and/or engage outside counsel, special consultants or experts to advise the Committee as the Committee may deem appropriate or necessary in its sole discretion, and receive funding from the Company to engage such advisors, and has sole authority to approve related fees and retention terms.
-The Committee currently utilizes the Hay Group for market data and advice on general salary policy, merit increases, incentive plan design, and other compensation matters for all employees, including the named executive officers.
+The Committee also has the authority to retain outside counsel, special consultants or experts to advise the Committee as the Committee deems appropriate or necessary in its sole discretion, and receive funding from the Company to engage such advisors, and has sole authority to approve related fees and retention terms.

-The Committee engaged the Hay Group in 2007 to: 1) provide special analysis and data relative to the total compensation of the chief executive officer ("CEO") utilizing both the Hay Utility Compensation database and an analysis of proxy data for publicly traded investor-owned utilities and 2) recommend competitive market targets for each component of CEO pay based on compensation philosophy communicated to the Hay Group by the Committee.
-The Hay Group remains engaged as the Committee's external consultant for executive compensation matters.
+In 2008, the Committee retained the Hay Group (i) to provide market data and advice on general salary policy, merit increases, incentive plan design, and other compensation matters for all employees, including the Named Executive Officers, (ii) to provide special analysis and data relative to the total compensation of the CEO using both the Hay Utility Compensation database and an analysis of proxy data for publicly traded investor-owned utilities and (iii) to recommend competitive market targets for each component of CEO pay based on the compensation philosophy communicated to the Hay Group by the Committee.
+At the end of 2008, the Committee conducted a search for a new compensation consultant, and after a formal review process, selected Towers Perrin as the new compensation consultant for 2009.
+Towers Perrin will conduct a complete review of compensation and benefit programs that cover the general employee population during 2009, and will conduct a complete review of executive compensation in 2010.

-The Compensation Committee may undertake any action or exercise such powers, authority and responsibilities as necessary or appropriate to the discharge of the responsibilities and duties set forth in the Compensation Committee Charter or the Company's Bylaws, or otherwise required by the listing standards of the AMEX or other applicable laws, rules or regulations, or as shall otherwise be determined by the Board of Directors.
+The Compensation Committee may undertake any action and exercise such power and authority as necessary or appropriate to the discharge of the responsibilities and duties (i) set forth in the Compensation Committee Charter and the Company's Bylaws, (ii) required by the Corporate Governance Standards of the NYSE or other applicable laws, rules or regulations, or (iii) otherwise determined by the Board of Directors.